 ARTICLE 18 - RESPONSIBILITY TO CORRECT DEFICIENCIES

-It shall be the Firm’s responsibility to correct, in a timely fashion and at the Firm’s sole expense, any deficiencies in its Services resulting from the Firm’s failure to act in accordance with the standards set forth in Article 7 (Performance) and Schedule A, provided such deficiencies are reported to the Firm within sixtyone hundred twenty (1620) days after completion and final acceptance of the Services.
-If the Firm fails to correct such deficiencies in a timely and proper manner, the UCEDA may elect to have others perform such corrections, and the UCEDA may charge any related cost of such corrections to the Firm and/or set-off such amount against any sums otherwise due to the Firm.
-These remedies, if effected, shall not constitute the sole or exclusive remedies afforded to the UCEDA for such deficiencies, nor shall they constitute a waiver of the UCEDA’s right to claim damages or otherwise refuse payment, or to take any other action provided for by law, in equity, or pursuant to this Agreement.
+It shall be the Firm’s responsibility to correct, in a timely fashion and at the Firm’s sole expense, any deficiencies in its Services resulting from the Firm’s failure to act in accordance with the standards set forth in Article 7 (Performance) and Schedule A, provided such deficiencies are reported to the Firm within sixty (60) days after incident of the Services.
+If the Firm fails to correct such deficiencies within thirty (30) days of the date of notice of deficiency is given, the UCEDA may elect to have others perform such corrections, and the UCEDA may charge any related cost of such corrections to the Firm and/or set-off such amount against any sums otherwise due to the Firm, not to exceed $7,085.In the event that UCEDA deems it necessary to hire a replacement firm for any such corrections and charge the costs of such work to the Firm, UCEDA agrees to hire a replacement firm that is mutually agreeable to it and the Firm.

 ARTICLE 19 – FORCE MAJEURE